spgroup/mergedataset/spring-boot/2d4e68a9777601bfb8309c94d8b74bc21be80ad1/original/README.md

  ## 1. Clone the project
     git clone https://github.com/spring-projects/spring-boot.git

-## 2. Checkout to merge the commit hash
+## 2. Open the project and do checkout to merge the commit hash
     git checkout -f 2d4e68a9777601bfb8309c94d8b74bc21be80ad1

 ## 3. Open the parent directory (spring-boot/spring-boot-parent/pom.xml) and change all the urls: